 CS Terry: Collection of research materials relating to various members of the Bach family (including reproductions of several works destroyed in WW2), copies of his editions and translations, and scores from his library, of this historian and Bach scholar (1864-1936).
 Hard copy catalogue available in the Library.

-Thames TV archive: Large collection of television scores deposited by Thames TV.
-Uncatalogued.
+Thames TV archive: Large collection of scores & performing material for television programmes deposited by Thames TV (approx. 10 shelves

 Ticket Design: A small collection of engraved tickets and original designs (off-site storage)

 Surviving archive of the London-based college (founded 1869), including minute books, registers of exams, correspondence, accounts, &c., and collections of tonic sol-fa vocal scores and books on the history and theory of music, many of them published by Curwen.

 Wesley family: collection of autograph manuscripts of Charles Wesley (1757-1834), his brother Samuel (1766-1837) and Samuel’s son Samuel Sebastian (1810-76), together with letters, note books, etc. Handlists available.

 Wessex Philharmonic collection: Collection of archival material relating to this orchestra,formed during World War II and conducted by Reginald Goodall.

 Stanley Wilson: Collection of autograph manuscripts by this mid-20th century composer (18---195-) who studied at the RCM.

 John Wilson collection – hymnology (fully catalogued in the Online Catalogue)

 More detailed descriptions of some of the above can be found at